Nikita18365/Time-series-in-magnetic-exploration/README.md

 In order to perform the task of predicting the time series of magnetometric measurements from a variation station (MVS), it is necessary to analyze the available data.

+Qualitative behavior of the magnetic field in the work area: in the morning and evening, geomagnetic activity is minimal and corresponds to the level of the normal magnetic field, the peak of activity is reached at lunchtime (at 13:00-16:00).
+The amplitudes of anomalies can reach up to 30 NT, and in magnetic storms up to 100 NT.

 Among the available data, there are recordings from the MVS for 3 days and the qualitative behavior of the magnetovariance field.
 We will use the ARIMA model as a forecasting model.

 The magnetometer recorded data on magnetic field variations for three days, including the following attributes: date, time, and magnetic field value in nanotesles (nTl).